LLM-based NLG Evaluation: Current Status and Challenges: Prompting LLMs

 \subsection{Input Content}

 The types of input content mainly depend on the evaluation criteria and are relatively fixed.
-For most task-specific evaluation criteria, such as the faithfulness of a summary \cite{luo2023chatgpt,gao2023humanlike}, the source document is needed in addition to the target text to be evaluated.
-For task-independent criteria, such as fluency \cite{hu-etal-2023-decipherpref,chiang-lee-2023-closer}, only the text to be evaluated needs to be provided, though many works also provide the source document \cite{wang-etal-2023-chatgpt,liusie2023llm}.
-Other types of input content can be provided as required by the specific task. \cite{kocmi2023large} use two different settings when evaluating machine translation: providing references and not providing references. \cite{guan2023language} provide relevant facts and context when evaluating whether a text conforms to the facts.
-Exceptionally, \cite{shu2023fusioneval} add the output of other automatic evaluation metrics to the input of the LLM.
+For most task-specific evaluation criteria, such as the faithfulness of a summary \citep{luo2023chatgpt,gao2023humanlike}, the source document is needed in addition to the target text to be evaluated.
+For task-independent criteria, such as fluency \citep{hu-etal-2023-decipherpref,chiang-lee-2023-closer}, only the text to be evaluated needs to be provided, though many works also provide the source document \citep{wang-etal-2023-chatgpt,liusie2023llm}.
+Other types of input content can be provided as required by the specific task. \citet{kocmi2023large} use two different settings when evaluating machine translation: providing references and not providing references and find that GPT-4 without references can also outperform all existing reference-based metrics. \citet{guan2023language} provide relevant facts and context when evaluating whether a text conforms to the facts.
+Exceptionally, \citet{shu2023fusioneval} add the output of other automatic evaluation metrics to the input of the LLM.